n8m4re/PrivateHiveTools/README.md

 # PrivateHiveTools
- A Webadminstration Tool for the ArmA2:DayZ Mod
+ A Webadminstration Tool for the ArmA2:DayZ Mod.

  This Software is about ten Years old and it was my first bigger project and experience in Web Coding with PHP/HTML/JS/SQL.

 ## System requirements